jjauzion/linear_regression/README.md

 ## LinearRegression

-This project is 42 project.
+This project is a 42 project.
 The goal is to use linear regression to predict the price of car based on its mileage.
-The model implemented here is a multivariate polynomial regression
+The model implemented here is a multivariate polynomial regression.

 Use train.py to learn from dataset and predict.py to predict the price of a car